Revelations (The X-Files): Reception

 Director David Nutter was pleased with the finished product.
 He was most notably happy with Anderson's acting, saying that she delivered a sparkling performance, particularly in the final scene.
 He also stated "I really love working with Gillian.
 She's got such an ability to emote and give from the inside."

-Actor Michael Berryman has said that this was his favorite role in his career and credits it for reversing typecasting that always put him in the role of the monster.
+Actor Michael Berryman has said that this was his favorite role in his career, and he credits it for reversing typecasting that always put him in the role of the monster.